CRM definition –

-CRM definition: Customer Relationship Management integrates all business processes, communication channels and business areas that have direct contact with the customer.
-These include, above all, the marketing, sales and service departments.
-Customer contact has the highest priority for the entire duration of the cooperation with him.
+CRM definition: Customer Relationship Management integrates all business processes, communication channels and company divisions that have direct contact with the customer.
+This primarily includes the marketing, sales and service departments.
+The customer contact has the highest priority for the entire duration of the cooperation with him.

-However, the CRM definitions of individual companies always differ slightly from each other, depending on the respective business concept: Because CRM is not an isolated instrument and must be incorporated into the processes as part of the company’s philosophy, the respective structure of the company also determines its own CRM definition.
+However, the CRM definitions of individual companies always differ slightly from one another, depending on the respective corporate concept: Because CRM is not an isolated instrument and must be incorporated into the processes as part of the company’s philosophy, the respective structure of the company also helps determine its own CRM definition.

-In times before digitization, the focus was on a company’s products and services, and buyers were searched for and found through advertising.
+In times before digitization, a company’s products and services were the focus, and buyers were sought and found through advertising.

 That has changed.
-Today, companies focus on their customers and their product wishes,deliver a corresponding offer including good advice and ensure that customers can trust their company in order to bind them to themselves in the long term.
+Today, companies focus on their customers and their product wishes, deliver an appropriate offer including good advice and ensure that customers can trust their company in order to retain them in the long term.